Sign up to our Newsletter

 Acceptance rate: 8%

 NYU is home to one of the top pre-law universities in New York.
-NYU Law, ranks in the top ten best law schools in the US.
-For undergraduate students, NYU offers advising on applying to and choosing law schools.
+NYU Law ranks in the top ten best law schools in the US.
+For undergraduate students, NYU offers advice on applying to and choosing law schools.

 The university also hosts a Lawyer Alumni Mentoring Program where students can get one-on-one mentoring with established lawyers and NYU Law Alumni.
 The program even coaches students for the annual mock trial against competitor schools.